felixtp/felixtp.github.io/_posts/2025-07-19-artificial-intelligence-and-the-humble-horse.md

 ## The Audacity of Artificial Thinking

 The thing is, we've become frightfully accustomed to the idea that intelligence requires a brain, preferably one housed in something that needs feeding and has opinions about the weather.
-Before we'd even conceived of horseless carriages, the notion of brainless intelligence would have seemed about as likely as a fish riding a bicycle—which, incidentally, would have been another impossible thing until someone invented the bicycle.
+Before we'd even conceived of horseless carriages, the notion of brainless intelligence would have seemed about as likely as a fish riding a bicycle-which, incidentally, would have been another impossible thing until someone invented the bicycle.

 Consider the poor Victorian gentleman, struggling to comprehend a world where:
 - Carriages might propel themselves (how vulgar!)
 - Messages could travel without a horse and rider (what sorcery!)
 - Machines could perform calculations faster than his accountant (unemployment crisis!)

-Now imagine explaining to this chap that one day, machines wouldn't just calculate—they'd write poetry, paint pictures, and probably have stronger opinions about the Oxford comma than most of his contemporaries.
+Now imagine explaining to this chap that one day, machines wouldn't just calculate-they'd write poetry, paint pictures, and probably have stronger opinions about the Oxford comma than most of his contemporaries.

 ## The Great Mechanical Horse Replacement Scandal